davidtinker/grails-cors/README.md

 Grails 3+
 ---------

 This plugin does not work with Grails 3.
-To handle CORS in a Grails 3 project you can just include a servlet filter:
+To handle CORS in a Grails 3 project you can just create a servlet filter somewhere under ```src/main/java```:

+    @Priority(Integer.MIN_VALUE)
     public class CorsFilter extends OncePerRequestFilter {

         public CorsFilter() { }